yangdatou/SimpleDMRG.jl/README.md

 This is a modified version of the Julia code on
 * simple-dmrg by James R. Garrison and Ryan V. Mishmash https://simple-dmrg.readthedocs.io/en/latest/
 * Math 275: Topics in Applied Mathematics by Lin Lin    https://github.com/lin-lin/2018Fall_275

+with invaluable advice and assistance from Zhen Luo and Dr. Yihan Shao